 Karen Mains served on the Board of InterVarsity Christian Fellowship for eight years and was elected its first woman chairperson.
 She is the co-founder of the Chrysosostom Society, a group of well-known Christian writers committed to excellence in their work.
 A past member of the Author’s Guild of New York, she works to reconcile, through a variety of means (one of which is the establishment of Artists’ Communities in local churches), the artist to Christianity.

-The Kingdom Tales Trilogy contains 36 heartwarming allegories of good and evil from best-selling authors David and Karen Mains.
+The Kingdom Tales Trilogy contains 36 heartwarming allegories of good and evil from authors David and Karen Mains.
 Your entire family will be entranced as Scarboy and his friends boldly follow the one True King to overcome the evil Enchanter and his tenacious hold on the oppressed residents of Enchanted City.
-These Gold-medallion award-winning books come with 12 full-color illustrations in hardback format.
-Enjoy reading these with your children as bedtime stories, or after-dinner conversation… See the Books
+These Gold-medallion, award-winning books come in hardback format with 12 full-color illustrations by artist Jack Stockman.
+The illustrations in the “Classic” edition of the Tales of the Kingdom trilogy feature the well-loved illustration-style of children’s fairy tales.
+Enjoy reading these with your children as bedtime stories, or after-dinner conversation.
+See the Books

 What people are saying…